 Monocyte: A type of white blood cell.

-Myelodysplastic syndrome: A condition in which the bone marrow does not function normally and does not produce enough blood cells.
+Myelodysplastic syndrome (MDS): A condition in which the bone marrow does not function normally and does not produce enough blood cells.
 This condition may progress and become acute leukemia.

 Myeloid: Referring to myelocytes, a type of white blood cell.
 Also called myelogenous.
-Multiple myeloma is a non-myeloid cancer.
+Myeloma is a non-myeloid cancer.